-W study the impact that globalization, development policies and practices, and technological development have had on the world, and use that knowledge to assess its impact and influence appropriate policies and programs for the future.
-Students completing the Master of Science in Global Technology and Development will possess research skills enabling them to pursue their own research agenda in international development, as well as to critically assess the work of others in their professional environments.
+The Master of Science in Global Technology and Development is a globally focused social science program that offers students the understanding of systems of technology, the interface between technology and society, and current dynamics of global development concepts, policies and practices, especially in light of, innovation and change.
+We study the impact that globalization, development policies and practices, and technological development have had on the world, and use that knowledge to assess its impact and influence appropriate policies and programs for the future.
 Graduates bring to their organizations knowledge and awareness of how development priorities vary in different societies, and how technology can be adapted and utilized with differing results.
 Moreover, the program provides a curriculum that gives graduates a global perspective, and sensitivity to how the diffusion and power dynamics of technology might transform our world.
-Through integrating the study of human development with the study of technology, students are prepared for careers in technology- The course of study is designed to empower graduates of the program with the capacity to understand and analyze related public policy, government service, international development and international management, as well as the private sector.
+Through integrating the study of human development with the study of technology, students are prepared for careers in technology.
+The course of study is designed to empower graduates of the program with the capacity to understand and analyze related public policy, government service, international development and international management, as well as the private sector.